 If the light is on a State Highway please contact Fulton Hogan on 847 5127.

-The cables that supply the street lights and the equipment that switches them on and off are owned and maintained by WEL Networks and queries about cables should be directed to WEL on 07 838 1399.
+The cables that supply the street lights and the equipment that switches them on and off are owned and maintained by WEL Networks and queries about cables should be directed to WEL Networks.
 If lights are out you can tell if it's a cable fault usually by a block of lights (more than 2 or 3) being out, rather than just an individual one.

 Council has a programme to upgrade street lighting in older parts of the City to the latest standards.
 If the lights in your street are working but you feel there are not enough of them or it's not as well lit as it should be, then please contact the Council to log a request for upgrade work.
 Funds for this work are limited and there are a lot of streets requiring work so the programme has to be carefully prioritised.